karmab/kcli/doc/index.rst

     sudo usermod -aG qemu,libvirt YOUR_USER
     newgrp libvirt

-For interaction with local docker daemon, you also need the following
+(Optional) For interaction with your local docker daemon, you also need the following:

 .. code:: bash